Texas National Guard says it’s preparing to deploy to border

 Trump told reporters Thursday that he wants to send between 2,000 and 4,000 National Guard members to the border to help fight illegal immigration and drug trafficking.

-That would be lower than the roughly 6,000 National Guard members that former President George W. Bush sent during another border security operation.
+That would be lower than the roughly 6,000 National Guard members that former President George W. Bush sent in 2006 during another border security operation, though more than the 1,200 Guard members President Barack Obama sent in 2010.

 Most Read Nation & World Stories